Double Glazing Quotes

 How much do uPVC sash windows cost?

-Although they’ve become more affordable over time, the cost of uPVC sash windows mounts up quite quickly.
-If you want to see whether you can get double glazing grants to help subsidise the costs, check out our guide.
+It costs between £500 and £800 to install uPVC sash windows in the UK.
+Although they’ve become more affordable over time, the cost of uPVC sash windows can mount up quite quickly.
+However, double glazing grants can help subsidise the costs.

 Type of homeNumber of bedroomsWindows neededAverage cost of sash style uPVC windows